OctopusDeploy/docs/docs/octopus-rest-api/how-to-create-an-api-key.md

 There are two restrictions on the expiry date:

 - It cannot be in the past.
-- It cannot be beyond the expiry date of the key being used to create it (when using the REST API).
+- It cannot be after the expiry date of the key being used to create it (when using the REST API).

 ## Configure API keys for expiry notifications

 [Octopus Subscriptions](/docs/administration/managing-infrastructure/subscriptions/index.md) can be used to configure notifications when API keys are close to expiry or have expired.

-There is a "API key expiry events" event-group, and three events:
+There is an "API key expiry events" event-group and three events:

 - API key expiry 20-day warning.
 - API key expiry 10-day warning.